Shyam-jee/Scientific-Calculator/README.md

 # 🧮 Scientific‑Calculator

-A Python-based scientific calculator CLI that supports advanced mathematical operations, base conversions, and BMI calculation.
-Designed for intuitive use and accurate results through a menu-driven interface.
+A Python-based scientific calculator with both **Command Line Interface (CLI)** and **Graphical User Interface (GUI using Tkinter)**.
+It supports a wide range of operations including arithmetic, scientific functions, base conversions, and BMI calculation.

 ---